solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 ### Task 4: Set the Azure OpenAI endpoint and key

-Before using the `azure_openai` functions, you must configure the extension to your Azure OpenAI service endpoint and key.
+Before using the `azure_openai` functions, configure the extension to your Azure OpenAI service endpoint and key.

 1. Using the same browser tab where the Cloud Shell is open, navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu, then copy your endpoint and access key.